davkat1/GreenLight/readme.md

 The code in this repository has been tested for compatibility with MATLAB 2015b and onwards.
 The [DyMoMa](https://github.com/davkat1/DyMoMa/) package is required in order to use this model.
 The current version uses [DyMoMa v1.0.1](https://github.com/davkat1/DyMoMa/releases/tag/v1.0.1).

 ## User's guide
 A user's guide for GreenLight and DyMomMa is available in Chapter 7 (pages 235-280) of [David Katzin's PhD thesis](https://doi.org/10.18174/544434).
+Also see some examples and explanations in this readme, below.

 ## Use of the model in published studies